Benchmarking Unsupervised Object Representations for Video Sequences: Results

 \resultstable

+A simple color segmentation algorithm is not sufficient to solve tracking even in simplistic data sets (\tabref{tab:result}), in which color is a good predictor for object identity.
+While \textsc{k-Means} does well at detecting objects, on VMDS even outperforming the other models, its overall tracking performance is significantly worse than the other models, mainly do to a high number of false positive and in SpMOT and VOR also due to a high number of misses, which occur in these two data sets due to multiple objects often having the same color, which a color segmentation algorithm is by definition not able to separate.
+In the following, we will therefore focus on analyzing the object-centric methods.

-We first ask whether tracking could emerge automatically in an image-based model like \textsc{MONet}, which may produce consistent slot assignments through its learned object-slot assignment by the attention network.
-This is not the case: \textsc{MONet}'s tracking performance is low on all datasets (\tabref{tab:result}).
+We first ask whether tracking could emerge automatically in an image-based model like \textsc{MONet}, which may produce consistent slot assignments through its learned object-slot assignment.
+This is not the case: \textsc{MONet} exhibits poor tracking performance (\tabref{tab:result}).
 While \textsc{MONet} correctly finds and segments objects, it does not assign them to consistent slots over time (\figref{fig:vamo_vimo}).
-Thus, \textsc{MONet}'s implicit biases are insufficient for object tracking in videos, motivating our proposal of \textsc{ViMON}.

-In the following, we will focus on the video models: \textsc{TBA}, \textsc{ViMON} and \textsc{OP3}.
-We observe two consistent trends on all three datasets: \textit{(1)} \textsc{OP3} achieves the lowest MSE, indicating that the iterative refinement procedure leads to superior reconstruction quality that preserves detail (except for one training run of \textsc{OP3} on SpMOT with poor results; \tabref{tab:resultfull}); \textit{(2)} \textsc{TBA} has a significantly lower MOTP than \textsc{ViMON} and \textsc{OP3} on all datasets, indicating that the simple rendering-based decoder is unable to generate accurate segmentation masks.
+In the following, we will thus focus on the video models: \textsc{ViMON}, \textsc{TBA}, \textsc{OP3} and \textsc{SCALOR}.